zoomdmartin02/School_District_Analysis/README.md

 ![HL District2](Resources/Dist_Summary_2.png)

-In the above image, the averages and percentages are formatted to whole numbers.
+In the above image, the percentages are formatted to whole numbers.

 ## Key Metrics by School